NUDelta/ce-platform/README.md

 ## Collective Narrative

-Collective Narrative is an extension of CE, allowing authors to concisely write "scripts" that are collaboratively played out and developed by participants.
-Currently, the repo contains "Murder Mystery," a CN script that allows three participants to engage in a murder mystery centered around their current contexts.
+Collective Narrative is an extension of CE focused on collaborative storytelling.
+It allows authors to concisely write story "scripts" that are collaboratively played out and developed by participants.
+Currently, the repo contains "Murder Mystery," a CN script that allows three participants in different coffee shops to engage in a murder mystery centered around their current contexts.
 The following instructions detail how to test the murder mystery CN, how to write your own CN script, and how to continue development of the CN project.

 ## CN Setup and Local Development
 1. Install Meteor `curl https://install.meteor.com/ | sh`.